Things to do in Lampang

 The Dhanabee Ceramic Museum

 This museum is well worth a visit.
 It tells the story of the history of the Dhanabee Ceramic company and its trademark the “Chicken Bowl”.
 It is an educational and fun museum.
-They organize workshops and have some cute souvenirs for sale.
+They organise workshops and have some cute souvenirs for sale.